Frequently asked PR questions

 A strong PR plan starts with strategy.
 Follow these steps:

-Define your goals: what do you want to achieve?
+Determine your objectives: what do you want to achieve?

-Know your target audience(s): who do you want to touch?
+Know your target group(s): who do you want to reach?

 Formulate your core message: what is the story?